5 Reasons Why You Should Get Your Teeth Cleaned Every 6 Months!

 As you swish oil through your mouth, it traps bacteria and plaque.
 This, in turn, keeps your gums and mouth healthier and helps prevent bad breath, tooth decay, and gum disease.

 Now that you know about the top five tooth whitening options, which one is right for you?
 The answer to that question depends on a few things.
 Namely, your budget, timeline, and goals.

 Here are a few things to consider:

-- How much you want to spend.
+- How much do you want to spend.
 Teeth whitening options vary from inexpensive (white strips) to more expensive (tray whitening and in-chair treatments).
-Remember that you get what you pay for, though, and a more expensive treatment will likely provide better and longer-lasting results.
+Remember that you get what you pay for, though, and more expensive treatment will likely provide better and longer-lasting results.

 - Your timeline.
 If you only have a week until that holiday party, you’ll be better off opting for a quick-turnaround whitening option, like an in-chair or tray treatment.
 While methods like oil pulling, toothpaste, and white strips can be effective, they generally take quite a bit longer to work and won’t give you the results you need in the timeline you desire.

 - Your goals.
 Are your teeth very stained or just in need of a little touch-up?
 This will also impact your choice of whitening solution.
 Very stained teeth can typically benefit from a variety of approaches, such as an in-chair treatment combined with whitening toothpaste.
 If you only need a small touch-up, you might be able to get away with just using white strips or oil pulling.

 By considering your budget, timeline, and goals, and discussing your teeth whitening needs with your dental care professional, you can come up with an actionable and approachable teeth whitening plan that works for you.
 Start now to make sure your smile is ready for all those big holiday parties!